epogrebnyak/abacus/README.md

 ```

 Check out [`readme.py`](readme.py) for a complete code example
-with several contraccounts (depreciation, discounts) and dividend payout.
+with several contraccounts and dividend payout.

 ## Motivation